 2013 SAFEGUARDED HAYWARD'S FIVE REMAINING SENIOR PARKS FROM ANY POSSIBILITY OF CONVERSION TO ALL AGE

-2014 COMPREHENSIVE MOBILEHOME PARK CONVERSION ORDINANCE -- By extracting the most favorable aspects of existing statewide conversion ordinances through out the State, we constructed a very comprehensive conversion ordinance which ranks as one of the best in the state.
+2014 COMPREHENSIVE MOBILEHOME PARK CONVERSION ORDINANCE -- By extracting the most favorable aspects of existing conversion ordinances throughout California, we constructed a very comprehensive conversion ordinance which ranks as one of the best in the state.

 2014 THE VINCENT M. HARTEL COMMUNITY ACHIEVEMENT AWARD -- Was awarded to former Mayor Michael Sweeney for his unwavering support of our mobilehome community.